LoopKit/loopdocs/docs/browser/bb-errors.md

     * If you accidentally delete a Development Type certificate associated with an Xcode build for your app, it will stop working and you will be very sad
     * Click on the oldest Distribution Certificate, select Revoke and confirm.
 If you have two with the same expiration date, revoke both.

-You will get an email informing you the certificate was revoked
+You will get an email informing you the certificate was revoked.

-!!! tip "Navigate with Menu"
+At this point, you should be able to simple run the Build action and a new Distribution Certificate will be created along with the profiles and build credential needed.

+### Navigate with Menu

-    On the left side, you see a menu that indicates Certificates, Identifiers, Keys and Profiles.
+Once you open the *Apple* Developer site for Certificates: [link](https://developer.apple.com/account/resources/certificates/list), you can move around in the menu to get to Certificates, Identifiers, Keys and Profiles.

 You can navigate between these items by clicking on the links.

-    * Certificates (this section)
+* Certificates (previous section)
 * Identifiers (you used those when adding the App Group)
 * Keys
-        * Access to the *Apple* Push Notification Keys used by people to enable remote control
+    * Access to the *Apple* Push Notification Keys used by people to enable remote control using Nightscout, LoopCaregiver or LoopFollow
     * The `FastLane API Key` is at the App Store Connect site - not at this site
 * Profiles (next section)

 ### Delete Invalid Profiles

+These instructions are useful if you need to delete one or more profiles.

 This step is done at the *Apple* Developer site; click on this [link](https://developer.apple.com/account/resources/profiles/list).